rolfschr/GSWL-private/README.md

 $ git clone https://github.com/rolfschr/GSWL-private.git
 ```

-That's all you need to do.
+That's all you need to do in order to follow the book.
-Stick your nose back into the book!